cbuschka/installed-packages-diff/readme.md

-# pkgdiff -compare packages and versions on server pairs
+# pkgdiff - Compare packages and versions on servers

 ## Prerequisites